 “Learning is very conceptual and it has a lot of student agency, it has a lot of real-world connections; we try to tie in service and interdisciplinary learning,” said Farrell.

+The benefits of a multicultural education extend far beyond what can be measured on your childrens’ report cards.
 Our students are encouraged to embrace their multicultural identity and maintain their heritage and native language.
 By exposing them to other students who are from various backgrounds and multilingual, your children will learn there is nothing wrong with embracing their many different identities.

 “In an international school, the community becomes your family.
 It’s not just about learning, it’s about the whole package.
 We’re bringing kids into a whole new culture with language and the diversity of the people around them,” said Farrell.